Friday, July 17, 2026

 Both springs responded differently to rain events even though they were both draining to the same aquifer.
 Cornicabra has a directly proportional relationship for spring discharge, turbidity, and TLF while electrical conductivity has an inverse relationship.
 For Algarrobal spring, all parameters had a proportional relationship.
 Algarrobal had nearly double the amount of E. coli.

-Not all karst systems respond to environmental pressures and conditions the same way and each karst will have different parameters for ML to study.
+Not all karst systems respond to environmental pressures the same way and each karst will have different parameters for ML to study.
+Out of the ten algorithms used to train ML, four performed poorly and four performed the best data results for both springs.
+Overall, it was a success story for the Spanish researchers.

 Is AI Good or Bad: The Intersection of Social and Environmental Pressure

 Although AI has been the driving force in diagnosing diseases, energy management, and biodiversity monitoring, it has also increased social and environmental pressure.
-Data centers that house larger models place demands on electricity, water,supply of minerals, cause noise, and air pollution.
+Data centers that house larger models place demands on electricity, water, and the supply of minerals, as well as cause noise and air pollution.
 Communities near these data centers are the most vulnerable.
-Can anyone guess where these data centers are calling home and expecting to expand?
-Primarily rural areas in the South and the Midwest.
-It is estimated that in 2030 U.S. data centers could contribute to nearly 1300 deaths annual, resulting in a public health burden that exceeds $20 billion.
-Power data centers will have to rethink how it runs its infrastructure.
-Using a water monitoring system that impacts water systems is not a sustainable strategy.
+Can anyone guess where these data centers are built and where they expect to expand?
+They are primarily rural areas in the South and the Midwest United States.
+It is estimated that in 2030, U.S. data centers could contribute to nearly 1300 deaths annually, resulting in a public health burden that exceeds $20 billion.
+Power data centers will have to rethink how they run their infrastructure.
+Using a water monitoring system that impacts water systems is not a sustainable strategy, so further research is needed to find a suitable solution to the water quality monitoring problem

 Interested in learning about machine learning, AI, and geology?
 Check out the videos below!